-The integrated B.S./M.S. program is intended for highly motivated and qualified undergraduate students who wish to pursue an advanced degree.
-Students admitted to the program may, in the senior year, take up to nine credits of graduate courses that will count toward both B.S. and M.S. requirements.
+The Integrated BS/MS (Bachelor of Science and Master of Science) Program in MAE is intended as an honors graduate program for highly motivated and qualified BS students who wish to pursue an advanced degree.
+Students admitted to the program may, in their senior year, take up to nine credit hours of graduate courses that will count toward both BS and MS requirements.